Serverless Jamstack, Part 1: Deploy a MongoDB Database

 Finally, create a second collection inside the do-coffee database named email-list.
 This collection records the email addresses of users subscribing to the site’s email list.

-You will connect the website to these collections using serverless functions in the subsequent parts of the tutorial.
+You connect the website to these collections using serverless functions in the subsequent parts of the tutorial.

 Summary